cloudflare/cloudflare-docs/content/magic-transit/about.md

 {{</Aside>}}

-For detailed information on Magic Transit architecture, refer to [Magic Transit Use Cases and Reference Architecture](/reference-architecture/magic-transit-reference-architecture/).
+For detailed information on Magic Transit architecture, refer to the [Reference section](/magic-transit/reference/).